-Over 150 Pilot Projects participated in the SITES two-year Pilot Program (June 2010-June 2012).
+Over 150 Pilot Projects participated in the two-year SITES Pilot Program (June 2010-June 2012).
 These projects represented a diverse cross-section of project types, sizes and geographic locations in various stages of development from design to construction and maintenance.
 SITES Pilot Projects are the first projects in the United States and abroad to demonstrate the application of The Sustainable Sites Initiative: Guidelines and Performance Benchmarks 2009, released on November 5, 2009.
 The Guidelines and Performance Benchmarks 2009 includes a four-star rating system that works on a 250-point scale.
 Based on achieving all 15 of the prerequisites and at least 100 credit points, a pilot project becomes Certified.

 |One Star (minimum points 40%):||100|